TaffarelJr/.template-0/README.md

   in the template sync GitHub Action.
   - Defined in this repo, synced (manually) other other repos.
   - Each repo must override the template repo to sync with.
+- [`dependabot.yml`][dependabot] — Configures Dependabot to
+  automatically keep dependencies up-to-date.
+  - Defined in this repo, synced other other repos.
+  - Each repo may add additional ecosystems as needed.
 - [`docs/`][docs] — Contains additional information about various topics
   that apply to all repos.
   - Files only exist in this repo.